afronski/serverless-data-analytics-on-aws/examples/02-emr-serverless/hive/README.md

 # *Amazon EMR Serverless* application that invokes *Hive* query

-This example shows how to run a *Hive* query on *Amazon EMR Serverless* that analyzes data from the [Software Heritage](https://registry.opendata.aws/software-heritage/) dataset from the *Registry of Open Data on AWS*.
+This example shows how to run a *Hive* query on *Amazon EMR Serverless*.

 **ℹ️ Throughout this demo, you will utilize environment variables to allow for easy copy/paste!**